llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

         * Otherwise, the DMAs are listed in OpenACC 3.1 sec.
 2.7 "Data Clauses", and the DSAs are described in the sections for the directives that permit them.
+        * The constraints above for a member expression check that the application programmer has (1) chosen to specify DAs for the specific member at some point and (2) not chosen to specify DAs for the entire base on the current directive.
+If condition 1 is met but condition 2 is not, and if the compiler were to add *imp* default DAs for the member to the current directive anyway, those *imp* default DAs might contradict the application programmer's DA there.
+For example, given `acc data copy(s.ptr)` enclosing an `acc parallel no_create(s)`, what happens if the compiler adds *imp* `nomap(s.ptr)` to the latter?
+At least at one point in Clacc's history, `nomap(s.ptr)` translated to something like `map(s.ptr)` because, in other scenarios, it's necessary to override OpenMP's implicit attribute (`map(s.ptr[0:0])`, which is wrong for OpenACC semantics).
+That combined with `map(ompx_no_alloc,ompx_hold,alloc:s)` during codegen such that, at run time, it ignored the `ompx_no_alloc` for the entire `s` and complained about an array extension error when the rest of `s` was not already mapped.
+There might have been multiple ways to fix this, but the simplest at the time seemed to be to avoid the contradictory *imp* `nomap(s.ptr)`.
+That is, the application programmer's `no_create(s)` on `acc parallel` applies to `s.ptr` too, and the compiler shouldn't contradict it by saying `s.ptr` is not mapped there.
 * It is an error if, on any OpenACC directive, a variable appears more than once per *exp* DA.
 Notes:
     * The main motivation for this error is that such redundancy is